CONTENTS :

 Industrial settings use them for predictive maintenance, ensuring machinery operates efficiently by detecting anomalies in real-time.

 In the military context, WSNs are crucial for battlefield surveillance, target acquisition, reconnaissance, and monitoring troop movements, providing strategic advantages through real-time data collection and analysis.
-This widespread use underscores their role in enhancing efficiency, safety, and responsiveness across diverse sectors.
+However wireless sensor networks are vulnerable to various kinds of attacks like "node capturing", "eavesdropping in communication links" and the "man in the middle."

 A review of wireless sensor networks and its applications